 Whether it’s a bag of popcorn during a movie or a late-night handful of whatever cereal is easiest to grab, snacking is something that we’re all guilty of doing every once in a while.
 Especially while we aren’t preoccupied, it’s easy to make a B-line for the pantry as a way to fill empty space and subside even the slightest pang of hunger.
 As satisfying as it may be, though, snacking can get in the way of allowing you to reach your goals.
-Overeating, too is a big issue.
-Often times it’s brought upon by obligation to eat everything you’ve been served or when your eyes are too big for your stomach.
+Overeating, too, is a big issue.
+Often, it’s brought upon by the obligation to eat everything you’ve been served or when your eyes are too big for your stomach.

-Without planning for what you’re eating or not measuring the amount of something that you’re consuming, calories can build up and cancel-out any progress you may have been making in terms of your dietary goals.
+Without planning for what you’re eating or not measuring the amount of something that you’re consuming, calories can build up and cancel out any progress you may have been making in terms of your dietary goals.
 It’s especially difficult to make healthy meal decisions when your appetite isn’t under control.

-Learn how to curb your appetite and stop snacking & overeating once and for all!
+Learn how to curb your appetite and stop snacking and overeating once and for all!
 Follow these tips to learn how to be mindful, separate snackiness from hunger, and make it from meal to meal without a too-big desire for a second lunch.

 A great way to add flavor to anything is to add a splash of vinegar or a sprinkle of cinnamon.
-Vinegar has been proven to lower the body’s glycemic index, which helps control blood sugar.
-Adding a great acidic flavor, vinegar (we’re loving the current Apple Cider Vinegar fad) is an awesome touch to salad dressings, sauces, and even roasted veggies.
+Vinegar lowers the body’s glycemic index, which helps control blood sugar.
+The acidic flavor of vinegar (we love the current Apple Cider Vinegar fad) is an awesome touch to salad dressings, sauces, and even roasted veggies.